jj-devel/jj-devel/README.md

 - 👋 Hi, I’m @jj-devel

-- 🌱 I’m currently learning: Computer Science, Python, Networking
+- 🌱 I’m currently learning: Computer Science, Game Development, Python, C++, and SQL

-- 📫 How to reach me: jj.dev3l@gmail.com
+- I love to learn, so please share your knowledge!

 <!---
 jj-devel/jj-devel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.